 Bloom Time: Spring and summer

-Ipomoea carnea is a fast-growing shrub with ascending stems and rich green heart-shaped leaves that are a rich green and up to 9 inches (23 cm) long.
-It blooms in clusters of 4 inches (10 cm) pink flowers all spring and summer long.
+Ipomoea carnea is a fast-growing shrub with ascending stems and rich green heart-shaped leaves that grow up to 9 inches (23 cm) long leaves.
+Flowers are pink, up to 4 inches (10 cm) in diameter, and appear in clusters all spring and summer long.

 USDA hardiness zone 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).